 With its beamed top floor and flagstone kitchen floor, Cathedine Coach House has a truly original feel with its impressive top floor sitting room, comfortably furnished with two lovely sofas, some antique pieces and large rugs.
-The balcony is just the place to sit with a summer drink and a delightful view, whilst the woodburning stove is the best for cosy winter nights in.
+The balcony is just the place to sit with a summer drink and take in the delightful views or use the telescope to watch the dark skies, whilst the woodburning stove is the best for cosy winter nights in.

 Four ground floor bedrooms:

 Bedroom 1: bunk beds with handbasin

 Bedroom 2: single room with handbasin

 Bedroom 4: twin beds

 Bedroom 5: Upstairs master bedroom with a king-size "old fashioned" style iron bedstead, off this room is a small dressing room with space for a cot and or camp bed ideal for a younger child.

 Downstairs shower room with good quality power shower, handbasin and toilet.

 Upstairs bathroom (accessed via the master bedroom) with bath, shower attachment, handbasin and toilet.